fengkeyleaf/inswitch_anomaly/docs/anomaly_detection/P4 Sketch Pseudocode.md

 // Record p's srcIP and p's dstIP in s.
 ADD( S, p.header.ipv4.srcAddr )
 ADD( D, p.header.ipv4.dstAddr )
-Increment the TLS of every tracked ip in s. if l > 0 and c >= 1000
+Increment the LTS of every tracked ip in s. if l > 0 and c >= 1000
     then Reset the TLS of every tracked ip to 0, as well as c. return [ p's srcCount, p's srcTLS, p's dstCount, p's dstTLS ]